-The islands of Dalmatia in Croatia, along the Adriatic coastline are arguably one of the most spectacular sights in Europe.
-For years through my work I visited and promoted so many of these islands which combine both natural beauty and tradition with modern day chic.
+The islands of Dalmatia in Croatia, along the Adriatic coastline, are arguably one of the most spectacular sights in Europe.
+For years through my work, I visited and promoted so many of these islands which combine both natural beauty and tradition with modern-day chic.

 I used to regularly drive the 6 hours along the Adriatic highway from Split down to Dubrovnik and I would lose count of the number of times I would stop just to take in the breathtaking views and vistas of this rugged coastline.

-The most popular islands for tourism are Brac, Korcula, Hvar and Mljet.
-Other popular yet smaller options are the Elafiti islands of Sipan, Kolocep and Lopud or the island made famous by the film Mamma Mia – Vis.
+The most popular islands for tourism are Brac, Korcula, Hvar, and Mljet.
+Other popular yet smaller options are the Elafiti islands of Sipan, Kolocep, and Lopud or the island made famous by the film Mamma Mia – Vis.

 Here is my review of the islands working my way from the north of Dalmatia to the south.

 The Kornati islands are an archipelago consisting of 140 islands covering an area of 114 square miles.
-Many of these islands are part of the Kornati National Park due to their natural beauty, numerous coves and crystal clear blue waters
+Many of these islands are part of the Kornati National Park due to their natural beauty, numerous coves, and crystal clear blue waters

 There are no permanent residents of the islands and the majority of the area belongs to the people of Murter island.
-They will visit to tend the olive groves, vineyards and orchards.
+They will visit to tend the olive groves, vineyards, and orchards.
 Many of them will have cottages where they stay during the agricultural season.

 My memories of Brac were back at the start of this century and taking a group of travel agents to stay at the large Bluesun Hotel Elaphusa opposite the famous Zlatni Rat beach.
-While at that time the hotel was tired and in need of a refurbishment (its lovely now) I remember a great Croatian night in the traditional tavern eating pizza, drinking Karlovaco beer and dancing to local music.
+While at that time the hotel was tired and in need of a refurbishment (it’s lovely now) I remember a great Croatian night in the traditional tavern eating pizza, drinking Karlovaco beer, and dancing to local music.
 Good times – Croatian times!

 The island of Brac is the third largest island in the Adriatic and enjoys hot and dry summers.
-Famous for its lovely coves and coastline and three key towns – Bol, Postira and Supetar.
+Famous for its lovely coves and coastline and three key towns – Bol, Postira, and Supetar.

 Postira is a small fishing village located on the north coast and as is so often in Croatia surrounded by pine and olive trees.
-The village has some bars and restaurants and the nearby Lovrecina with its lovely sandy beach and sheltered cove making it an ideal bathing spot for families.
+The village has some bars and restaurants and the nearby Lovrecina with its lovely sandy beach and sheltered cove make it an ideal bathing spot for families.

 Vis is the furthest island from the Adriatic mainland and has in recent years gained increased recognition as the island where the Momma Mia sequel was filmed.